-Have you already considered buying a mobile vehicle barrier?
+Have you already considered buying a modular HVM barrier?
 If so, you probably know how many different types of barriers are available on the market today.
 And every barrier claims to be the best.
 But is there a barrier that meets all requirements ?
-The answer is quite clear: no. Many municipalities and event organisers are overburdened with the purchase and correct use of barrier systems.
+The answer is quite clear: no. Many municipalities and event organisers are overburdened with the purchase and correct use of modular barrier systems.
 After all, the barrier should be effective and do its job in the event of an attack.
 With this article we will show you different approaches to solutions.

 You can also find further information here: Tips for obtaining mobile HVM barriers